SumoLogic/sumologic-documentation/docs/cse/get-started-with-cloud-siem/about-cse-insight-ui.md

 <img src={useBaseUrl('img/cse/board.png')} alt="Board view" style={{border: '1px solid gray'}} width="800"/>

-### Filtering Insights
+### Filtering insights

-You can use the **Filters** area near the top of the page to narrow down the Insights that appear on the Insights page.
+You can use the **Filters** area near the top of the page to narrow down the insights that appear on the insights page.
 You can filter by:

 * Assignee
 * [Custom Resolution](/docs/cse/administration/manage-custom-insight-resolutions/)